 1. Texting patient information to patients is allowed by HIPAA, provided the organization has warned the patient that the risk of unauthorized disclosure exists and has obtained the patient’s consent to communicate via text.
 This communication must be documented clearly.

 2. The US Department of Health and Human Services (HHS) announced on March 17, 2020, that it would waive potential HIPAA penalties for healthcare providers that serve patients through everyday communications technologies during the COVID-19 nationwide public health emergency.

 This exception is not unprecedented.
 The HHS has waived the HIPAA rules for text messaging after a natural disaster such as an earthquake or hurricane.

 Texting is a practical, quick way to get in touch with patients or staff when you need to send an appointment reminder, a general alert, or any important message.
+It’s less involved than phone calls and more formal than the likes of Facebook messenger.
 The catch is that you need to be careful about sending texts that include PHI.

 We understand that this might still all seem a bit overwhelming.
-Even the most experienced healthcare practices can get tripped up by the complexities of HIPAA requirements.
+Even the most experienced healthcare practices can get tripped up by the complexities of HIPAA requirements and secure text messaging.

-That’s why it’s essential to partner with an experienced text messaging platform.
+That’s why it’s essential to partner with an experienced text messaging platform or HIPAA compliant texting app.
 We have years of experience helping healthcare organizations send text messages and are happy to answer any further questions you may have.
-We’re available 7 days a week.
+We’re available 7 days a week and happy to help.
 Text or call us at (866) 450-4185 or use the chat at the bottom of your screen.